 GIANT REDWOODS IN SOUTHERN OREGON--- With this giant spruce eliminated, reports have reached me from reputable big tree sources of trees larger-yet than the big Sitka Spruce.
 They hide away in the remote Winchuck River Valley in extreme Southern Oregon, near the Coast and very near the California border.
 Given the known size of the biggest redwoods just over the border in California, I am easily convinced that Oregon hides redwoods that will take the official title of "Oregon's Largest" if/when they are documented properly.

 Another of Oregon's giant trees, this time belonging to the Maple tree family, is actually THE WORLD'S LARGEST.
-It's located just 14 air miles to the northeast near the tiny town of Jewell on Highway 202, the Nehalem Highway...It's a Big Leaf Maple, 35 feet in circumference 101 feet tall, and a spread of 90 feet.
+It's located just 14 air miles to the northeast of the big Sitka spruce, near the tiny town of Jewell on Highway 202, the Nehalem Highway...It's a Big Leaf Maple, 35 feet in circumference 101 feet tall, and a spread of 90 feet.
 Wow.
 I sure hope it wasn't also destroyed in the December 2007 windstorm.